 Other studies have also shown that any alcohol before sleep can impact on your alertness and mental ability the next day.

-If you take just one drink, say a small glass of wine or a beer, the difference will probably be slight.
+If you take just one drink, say a small glass of wine or a beer, the difference will probably be less marked.

 Drinking medium to high amounts of alcohol before bed, however, can have a more significant impact on your ability the next day.
 One effect is slower reaction times, hence the drinking restrictions in many areas of work, such as for pilots.

 Finally, research suggests that if you use alcohol on a regular basis, your body develops a tolerance to the sedative effect.
-So even the positive effect of falling asleep quicker can disappear.
+So you’ll feel the need to drink more to achieve the same sedative effect.

 The importance of REM sleep